- February 15, 1974

 In a meantime, Wurz has won many famous endurance races, like 1000 km of Spa, 12 hours of Sebring or Petit Le Mans at Road Atlanta, establishing himself as one of the most accomplished drivers in the last decade.

 Nowadays Wurz is one of the most influential and most respected people among the drivers.
 He is involved in many projects of drivers educations and training, as well in the road safety programs.
 His academy is closely connected with the FIA and supports various programs intended to young drivers.
-Wurz is also the president of Grand Prix Drivers’ Association.
+Wurz was also the president of Grand Prix Drivers’ Association.